super-easy-forms/super-easy-forms/README.md

 ## Installation

-1. Create a a new directory for yournew super easy forms project.
+1. Create a a new directory for your super easy forms project.
 2. Install super easy forms with npm. `npm install super-easy-forms`
 3. Install the super easy forms CLI with npm. `npm install -g super-easy-forms-cli`